-You will be offered a second pilot scan to run your experiment on a person.
-Bring along a volunteer to be scanned, it is important to realise that this session is for testing the procedure and training you.
+You will then be offered a second pilot scan to try running your experiment on a person.
+For this session you should bring along a volunteer to be scanned, but is important to realise that this session is for testing the procedure and training you.
 The session will take significantly longer than a normal scan and the data may not be usable for your study.
 For this reason you should not bring a real study participant for the pilot session.